 Kanye West can be lumped into this camp thanks to his wildly successful Yeezy collection, and Louis Vuitton menswear director, Virgil Abloh, an architect by training and DJ by trade, comes from a similar place.
 A lack of design training has not kept them from rising through the ranks of the fashion industry.

 Still yet, Paltrow’s “modern lifestyle brand” GOOP, which sells pricey face creams and other products under the umbrella of health and beauty, was borne not from technical prowess but personal interest and fame.
-These are endorsed by Paltrow herself, and contributing doctors help advocate the legally-questionable medicinal aspects of some of her products.
-Despite the chorus of criticism against Paltrow and GOOP’s “pseudo-science,” the company is now worth a reported $250 million.
+These are endorsed by Paltrow herself, and contributing doctors help advocate the questionable medicinal aspects of some of her products.
+Despite the chorus of criticism against Paltrow and GOOP’s “pseudo-science” (including a recently-settled lawsuit in the U.S. and an investigation in the UK), the company is now worth a reported $250 million.

 This new breed of experts do not even have to be famous in a traditional sense to build a following and demonstrate expertise.
 Ella Mills, for example, is a UK blogger who, through documenting her illness and experimenting with food, became a staunch advocate of “clean eating.”
 Such positioning helped launch her “natural and honest” food brand, Deliciously Ella, without any experience as a dietitian.